mikaelvesavuori/serverless-azure-cosmosdb-crud/README.md

 ## Configuration

-Database configuration should be done in `src/interfaces/Database/config.mjs` for connection strings and such, and in `serverless.yml` for anything that has to do with the actual deployment.
+Database configuration should be done in `src/infra/Config/CosmosDBConfig.mjs` for connection strings and such, and in `serverless.yml` for anything that has to do with the actual deployment.

-You can get the required connection string (primary key works fine) and endpoint URI either inside of the visual Azure console or by running the bottom-most command in `deploy.sh`.
+You can get the required connection string (primary key works fine) and endpoint URI either inside of the visual Azure console or by running the bottom-most command in `./scripts/deploy.sh`.

 ## Log in to Azure